 Theory of planned behavior (TPB) is a further development of the theory of reasoned action (TRA) by Ajzen.
 Ajzen added a construct that did not yet exist in TRA.
-This construct is called perceived behavioral control.
-This construct was added to the TPB to control individual behavior that was limited by its shortcomings and limitations from the lack of resources used to conduct its behavior (Ajzen, I. 1988).
-Ajzen (1991) suggests a theory of planned behavior (theory of planned behavior), namely: Attitudes towards behavior and its influence on interests and behavior.
+This construct is called 36 beived behavioral control.
+This construct was added to the TPB to control individual behavior that was limited by its shortcomings and

+Bitations from the lack of resources used to conduct its behavior (Ajzen, I. 1988).Ajzen (1991) suggests a theory of planned behavior (theory 53 planned behavior), namely: Attitudes towards behavior and its influence on interests and behavior.
 Attitude (attitude) is an evaluation of the belief (belief) or positive or negative feelings from someone if they have to do the specified behavior; Subjective norms and their influence on interests and behavior.
-Ajzen argues that subjective norms are one's perceptions or views of other people's beliefs that will affect the interest in doing or not performing the behavior under consideration; and Control of perceived behavior and its influence on behavioral interest.
-Perceived behavior control is defined by Ajzen as the perceived ease or difficulty of performing "the perceived ease or difficult of performing the behavior".
+Ajzen argues that subjective norms are one's perceptions or views of other people's belief 25 at will affect the interest in doing or not performing the behavior control is defined by Ajzen as the perceived behavior and its influence on behavid the perceived ease or difficulty of performing "the perceived ease or difficult of performing the behavior".
 Perceived behavioral control is defined as perceptions and internal and external constructs of behavior.
 This perceived behavioral control controls reflect past experiences and also anticipate existing obstacles.